Balanitis, Posthitis, and Balanoposthitis

 • Sometimes circumcision

 Hygiene measures should be instituted and specific causes treated.
-Subpreputial irrigation to remove secretions and detritus may be necessary.
+Daily subpreputial irrigation with normal saline to remove secretions and detritus may be necessary.
 If phimosis persists after inflammation has resolved, circumcision should be considered.
-Circumcision reduces the risk of balanitis and appears to reduce the risk of HIV infection by about 50 to 60% in men who have sex with HIV-positive females (1).
+Circumcision reduces the risk of balanitis (1) and appears to reduce the risk of HIV infection by about 50 to 60% in males who have sex with females who are HIV-positive (2).

 quizzes_lightbulb_red